kimian/mailbeez-documentation/pages/03.documentation/01.basics/03.installation/default.en.md

 please choose your platform:

+Store Systems marked with <b class='label label-integrated'></b> are having **MailBeez pre-integrated**, you just need to click to install the System.

 If your system is not in the list, but based on osCommerce you will most probably be successful with following the Basic Installation for osCommerce.